IBS Course Completion Policy

 - Third-year courses should be completed within ten years of joining staff.

 - Staff may fulfill the requirements for some of these eleven courses by completing an equivalent graduate level course with a grade of C or better.
 See the Exemptions page.

 Frequently Asked Questions

 IBS courses are offered two times per year in a two-week modular format.
-First-year IBS courses will be offered in Daytona Beach, January 13-27, 2014.
-All IBS courses will be offered in Orlando, Florida, June 16 to July 11, 2014.
+First-year IBS courses will be offered in Daytona Beach, January 18 to February 1, 2016.
+All IBS courses will be offered in Orlando, Florida, June 20 to July 15, 2016.
 New Testament Survey, Old Testament Survey, and Church History courses are offered online.
-IBS courses are also offered at Cru world headquaters in Orlando.
+Select IBS courses are also offered at Cru world headquaters in Orlando.
 Click on the link to see which courses are being offered.
 Select IBS courses are also offered at Family Life Headquarters in Little Rock and at locations around the country.
 Click on the link to see which courses are being offered.

 Yes.
 New Testament Survey, Old Testament Survey, and Church History are currently available online.
 Eventually we hope to have all the third year courses available online so that after completing first-year courses, a staff member would only need to attend IBS one additional summer.
 For more information about online offerings, visit the virtual IBS page.

 Yes.
 Eight of the eleven IBS courses can be completed by taking an equivalent graduate-level course through an accredited seminary.
 For more information, visit the Course exemptions page.

 Visit the IBS records page.

 There are two sets of requirements depending on when you came on staff.
 See points 1 and 2 above.
 If you came on staff summer 1992 or later, you are under the new requirements (see point 1 above).
 You simply need to determine which of the eleven core IBS courses you have not completed.
 If you came on staff before 1992, you are under the old requirements (see point 2 above).
 The old requirements page will help you determine what you still need.